Self-Supervised Pre-training of 3D Point Cloud Networks with Image Data: Experimental Results

 \paragraph{Feature Visualization.} We verify visually that the 2D features learned using our 2D pre-training scheme have some connection to the original image by following the approach from \cite{choy2019Fully}. \Cref{fig:features2dvis} shows a comparison between heatmap visualizations and original images, where there is a clear mapping between the input image and the output features.
 The heatmaps tend to `highlight' structures such as lines and surface patches that are present in the input images. \Cref{fig:features2d-3dvis} shows the relation between the 2D and 3D features.
 There is a clear mapping between the image and the corresponding point cloud heatmaps.
 This correlation verifies that the 3D model has indeed learned to `mimic' the features of the 2D model. \Cref{fig:FeaturesScratchVsPretrained} displays the difference between randomly initialized and pre-trained features.
 Features that are pre-trained follow visible object boundaries.

 \paragraph{Downstream Performance.} A comparison of the downstream performance with different pre-training methods is shown in \Cref{tab:downstreamResults}.
 We find that our algorithm is the best performing of the single-scan methods and comparable to multi-scan methods, often outperforming PointContrast.
 Interestingly, pre-trained weights on the indoor ScanNet dataset were able to improve performance on the outdoor SemanticKITTI dataset.
 However, those same weights offered no improvement when also fine-tuned on ScanNet segmentation tasks, perhaps due to the lack of new information available between pre-training and fine-tuning.
-The improvement in ScanNet object detection could be due to new information at the object-level which was not available during point-level pre-training.